1945–46 Toronto Maple Leafs season

 The 1945–46 Toronto Maple Leafs season was the 29th season of play of the Toronto NHL franchise.
-Although the club was the defending Stanley Cup champion, the team's play declined and the club finished in fifth, missing the playoffs.
+Although the club was the defending Stanley Cup champion, the team's play declined and the club finished in fifth, missing the playoffs for the first time since the 1929–30 season.

 Offseason

 Cup hero goaltender Frank McCool held out.
 The Maple Leafs decided to play the tandem of Baz Bastien and Gordie Bell.

 Regular season

 Without Frank McCool, the team only won three of the first thirteen games, and the Leafs and McCool came to terms.
 The club continued to struggle and only won eight of the first 28 games.
 Turk Broda returned from war-time duty in January, but the team continued to struggle.
 All-Star defenceman Babe Pratt was suspended, but was reinstated after nine games.
 The team won only two of the nine games and dropped out of playoff contention.
 The club finished in fifth place, out of the playoffs.
 The team was only the second team to miss the playoffs after winning the Cup.